-Appendix H shows (i) the actual cash flows of the County for the period January 2017 through December 2017, (ii) the actual cash flows of the County for the period January 2018 through July 2018 and (iii) preliminary pro forma projected cash flows of the County for the period August 2018 through December 2018.
+Appendix H shows (i) the actual cash flows of the County for the period January 2017 through December 2017, (ii) the actual cash flows of the County for the period January 2018 through October 2018, (iii) preliminary pro forma projected cash flows of the County for the period November 2018 through December 2018 and (iv) preliminary pro forma projected cash flows of the County for the period January 2019 through December 2019, based on the 2019 Budget (as defined in Appendix A hereto).
 Such cash flow statements have been prepared by the County and relate solely to the Major Operating Funds and the Federal Emergency Management Agency ("FEMA") Fund.

-Neither the County's independent auditors, nor any other independent accountants, have compiled, examined or performed any procedures with respect to the projected cash flows contained herein, nor have they expressed any opinion or any other form of assurance on such information or its achievability, and assume no responsibility for, and disclaim any association with, the projected cash flows.
+Neither the County's independent auditors, nor any other independent accountants, have compiled, examined or performed any procedures with respect to the cash flows contained herein, nor have they expressed any opinion or any other form of assurance on such information or its achievability, and assume no responsibility for, and disclaim any association with, the cash flows.

 The cash flows set forth in Appendix H, in the view of the County's management, were prepared on a reasonable basis and reflect the best currently available estimates and judgments and present, to the best of management's knowledge and belief, the expected course of events and the expected future financial condition of the County.

 The assumptions and estimates underlying the projected cash flows are inherently uncertain and, though considered reasonable by the management of the County as of the date hereof, are subject to a wide variety of significant business, economic and political risks and uncertainties that could cause actual results to differ materially from those contained in the projected cash flows.
 See "RISK FACTORS" herein.
 Accordingly, there can be no assurance that the projected results are indicative of the future performance of the County or that actual results will not be materially higher or lower than those contained in the projected cash flows in this Official Statement should not be regarded as a representation by any person that the results contained in the projected cash flows will be achieved.